-- Enter the CVS perspective: Window -> Open Perspective -> CVS Repository Exploring - Add the appropriate repository location: context menu -> New -> Repository Location - Select the appropriate module: Open the repository folder.
-Then open folder HEAD/teamXX (for your team) and select BridgeSimulator. - Check out the module: context menu -> Check Out - Go back to the Java perspective.
-A new project has been created in your Eclipse workspace.
+- Enter the CVS perspective: Window -> Open Perspective -> CVS Repository Exploring - Add the appropriate repository location: context menu -> New -> Repository Location - Select the appropriate module: Open the repository folder, then HEAD, then teamXX, and then select BridgeSimulator. - Check out the BridgeSimulator module: context menu -> Check Out - Go back to the Java perspective.
+A new project BridgeSimulator has been created in your Eclipse workspace.